How to Get Monetized on YouTube

 Image credit: Official YouTube Blog

-The good news is that once you're in the YPP, you're in.
+The good news is that once accepted into the YPP, you can continuously monetize your content without the need for reapplication after meeting new thresholds.
 Even if you entered the program with 500 subs and 3,000 watch hours, you don't need re-apply after hitting 4,000 hours and 1,000 subs.
 You'll simply unlock the revenue tools you didn't have before.

 How to Join the YouTube Partner Program